rudderlabs/rudderstack-docs/destinations/pipedrive.md

 ### Alias

-Alias method is used to merge to users.
+Alias method is used to merge two users or mapping an already identified user to a new identifier.

 Sample alias call
 ```